basillicus/traincraft/README.md

-`Fillmytubes`  generates randomly filled carbon nanotubes with small molecules, calculates the energies and forces of each geometry.
+`Fillmytubes`  automatizes the process of generating Datasets for training Machine Learning potentials.
+It generates randomly filled carbon nanotubes with small molecules, generates a set of geometries sampled from a MD (run with DFTTB via tblite) and calculates the DFT energies and forces of each sampled geometry

+Few simples scripts are provided, to collect all the final geometries in an .extxyz file

 TODO:
+ - At the moment it only generates filled nanotubes, but it should be easily extensible to other systems
  - Generate Machine Larned force fields for the required system
  - Run molecular dynamics with the generated force fields
- - Calculate the Raman spectra from the MD using a ML methodology (to be developed in Viena)
+ - Calculate the Raman spectra from the MD using a ML methodology

 ---